Cover Page

 Project Page

-This page contains the project information, which includes the contractor details, Client Information and Site Information.
+This page contains the project information, which includes Contractor details, Client Information and Site Information.
 There is also an area at the top of the Project Page for the project name and date of report.
 The contractors logo can also be located at the top left of the page.

-Colour coded information on total number of defects and DRB grades is duplicate at the bottom of the report.
+Colour coded information on total number of defects and DRB grades is duplicated at the bottom of the report.
+This follows though out the report apart from each individual section.
+On these page we provide the automated grade for that section.

 Report Interpretation